RHGS News

 The Interurban, which also served Richardson and several other towns between Dallas and Denison, started operations in North Central Texas in 1908.
 It ceased on the last day of 1948.
 Unlike the steam-powered railroads, the Interurban ran on direct current electricity generated by the Texas Electric Railways's own power plants.

-Today, after more than 50 years of meeting regularly in the Richardson Public Library (see photo, left), the RHGS was told by Library Director Jennifer Davidson that we will no longer be allowed to do so because the partnership between the Library and the society expired when the RHGS became inactive in 2019.
-This news came as a bit of a surprise, in view of the fact that since October 2022, when the RHGS reactivated, we have been regularly meeting at the Library without any mention of the partnership being expired.
-In addition, after the Library moves to its temporary quarters later this year, there won't be meeting spaces available.
+Today, after more than 50 years of meeting regularly in the Richardson Public Library (see photo, left), the RHGS was told by Library Director Jennifer Davidson that we will no longer be allowed to do so.
+The reason given was that the partnership between the Library and the society had expired when the RHGS became inactive in 2019.
+Director Davidson also hinted that a recent remark by Dr. Butler at a scheduled library lecture on February 12, in which he criticized the reluctance of certain city officials to label old downtown Richardson as "historic" played a part in her decision to cut the library's longheld ties with the RHGS, miscasting Dr. Butler's comment as, "anti-city."
+Naturally, this news came as a bit of a surprise, in view of the fact that since October 2022, when the RHGS reactivated, we have been regularly meeting at the Library without any mention of the partnership being expired.
+We were also told that after the Library moves to its temporary quarters later this year, there won't be meeting spaces available.
 Consequently, all future meetings will have to be held at some other venue, but rest assured that your officers are working diligently to find a suitable spot.

 As might be imagined, this was startling news and completely unexpected, especially with the Sesquicentennial of the city occurring this spring, and also in light of the long history of the RHGS partnering with the Library to preserve the even longer history of Richardson.
 Ironically, only a little more than a week ago, RHGS President Steven Butler told an audience who'd come to hear him deliver a lunchtime lecture presentation on Historic Downtown Richardson, "I just have to say, of all the friends of the Richardson Historical and Genealogical Society, the Library is by far, I think, our best friend!
 They are really good to us here, and we appreciate it."